w3c/wg-effectiveness/process.md

 The TAG is devised of the W3C Director (currently Tim Berners-Lee, who is also a TAG life-member), three director-appointed individuals and six individuals elected by the [AC]().
 TAG members participate as individuals, not on behalf of their employer.
 The TAG provides updates on it's activities at AC Meetings and towards the AC on the AC (Annoucement / Discussion?!)
 Mailing List.

 For more information on TAG members, terms, election process and responsibilities, please see the [TAG Website](https://www.w3.org/2001/tag/) and the [W3C Process Document](https://w3c.github.io/w3process/#TAG).

+## The W3C Team
+The Team consists of the Director, CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).

+The team provides technical leadership, supports Interest and Working Group acitivies, and manages communications to members and the public.
+The team may make [Team Submissions](https://w3c.github.io/w3process/#TeamSubmission).

+For more information on the W3C team see the [W3C Process Document](https://w3c.github.io/w3process/#Team).

 # W3C Interest and Working Groups